adonaydem/Old-Projects/OfficeHarmony/README.md

 password: 7773788**

-I am Adonay Demewez Gebremedhin and this is my CS50W final project.
 In this project, I have tried to draw upon the experiences I have gained from the weeks of CS50w lectures and problems.
 I, specifically, used Python and JavaScript to implement a dynamic web application.

 This web application contains various platforms that will enable a certain company to automate its HR processes.
 It provides five basic uses: General Data Processing, Recruitment System, Attendance Tracking System, Payroll Management and Employee Training and Career Development.